course-dprep/Nostalgia-Effect-IMDB-Analysis/README.md

 Release Year (IV) from the startYear field.
 Genre (Moderator Variable) from the genres field.

 Why IMDb?

 IMDb provides a high-quality dataset for analyzing trends in movie ratings over time, looking at how the trend changed overtime, based on the influence of genre.
 The structured dataset ensures a methodologically sound approach for studying how IMDb user ratings evolve with release year and genre differences.

 Our main interest was to understand how users perception of films changed over time and check whether, over different periods (we considered from 1980s until today), one genre was more famous than others, in orther to be able to provide meaningful insights into how consumers behaviour related to films and genres changed overtime.

-- How many observations are there in the final dataset?
 For this study, the current amount of observations is 743629 in the sample.

 | Variable Name   | Description / Operationalization |
 |-----------------|--------------------------------|